KuroLabs/stegcloak/README.md

   -f, --file <file>       Extract input from file
-  -cp, --clip             Copy Data directly from clipboard -o, --output <output>   Output file that secret will be extracted to -h, --help              display help for command
+  -cp, --clip             Copy Data directly from clipboard -o, --output <output>   Stream the secret to an output file -h, --help              display help for command
 ```